Rikib1999/WebControllerDocumentation/docs/getting-started.md

 - **applications**: A dictionary of applications with their specific settings.
   - **Application Name** (e.g., `"MoveDifferent"`):
     - **controlButtons**: Defines buttons that send commands to Unity clients.
     - **receivers**: Specifies data keys and history limits expected from Unity clients.
+Just a list of names of data types that are expected to be recieved from Unity app and will be shown in the session detail.
     - **levels**: Contains details about levels/scenes, including map images and real-world dimensions.

 - **min_free_memory_percentage**: The minimum percentage of free memory required before cleaning up inactive sessions begins.